jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab2.md

 ```
-* Pipeline LOOP_I: Latency is 13 cycles but requires a few hundred LUTs and registers.
+* Pipeline ```LOOP_I```: Latency is 13 cycles but requires a few hundred LUTs and registers.
 About twice the logic as the first option, minus any logic optimizations that can be made.

 The scheduling is
 <div align=center><img src="Images/2_17.png" alt="drawing" width="600"/></div>